 Finally, the course will move you into the review phase in which you can take unlimited practice exams that emulate the real CPA Exam.
 As you complete these exams, your ReadySCORE will rise even further according to your improved performance.

 So, if you follow the Surgent CPA Review’s custom study plans for you, you can strengthen your weak areas, maximize your CPA Exam score, and save hundreds of hours of study time.

+If needed, you can take advantage of the Surgent CPA refund.
 If you use Surgent CPA Review and fail all 4 sections of the CPA Exam, you can utilize Surgent’s CPA Exam Pass Guarantee to claim a refund of tuition so long as you meet ALL of the following criteria:

 Yes!
 Surgent CPA Review gives you everything you need to pass the CPA Exam the first time.
 The goal of the course is to ensure that you’re ready to pass the CPA Exam as soon as possible, so the course combines effective study materials with cutting-edge educational technology to enable you to strengthen your weak areas while minimizing your study time.

 Surgent CPA Review follows the effective preparation approach of detecting your weak areas, providing you with insight into the exam content, serving plenty of practice questions, and recreating the exam experience to ensure that you have the best chance at achieving CPA Exam success.
 Focusing on your weakness is the most efficient way to learn, and utilizing a variety of study materials allows you to address your preferred learning style for deep comprehension and lasting retention.